vidarlo/wp-tournament-registration/readme.txt

 3. Click the \'Upload Plugin\' button at the top.
 4. Upload the zip file you downloaded in Step 1.
 5. Once the upload is finish, click on Activate.

+== Screenshots ==

+1. The input form
+2. The editor
+3. List view and two export buttons for different formats

 == Frequently Asked Questions ==